Based on a true story.

 [A Sadie Sink type.]

-Amanda is Ellis’s daughter and as she prepares to launch, his choices will set the course of her life.
-She courageously leans into the challenges that create resilience, grit, and wisdom as she learns how to heal by dealing with reality head-on, breaking intergenerational patterns that have caused a great deal of pain and preparing her for what’s next.
+Amanda is Ellis’s daughter and as she prepares to launch, his choices will help her set the course of her life.
+She courageously leans into the challenges that create grit and wisdom as she learns how to heal by dealing with reality head-on, breaking intergenerational patterns that have caused a great deal of pain, and preparing her for a bigger life than she would have had before chaos struck.

 • Shoreh